Solitaire Chess is a travel-friendly strategic logic game that introduces kids to the basics of how chess pieces move.

 - Solitaire Chess is challenging because the player must think through the entire puzzle sequence before he starts moving the pieces.
 The instruction booklet provides hints for each challenge map, if kids get frustrated!

 Children can practice typical chess moves without the added stress of competition.

 - When thinking through sequences, the player must continue to re-evaluate the result of each move in order to determine a successful strategy to solve the puzzle.

 The manufacturer recommends Solitaire Chess for ages 8 and up.
 Of course many children under 8 can already play chess, so use your judgement!

 Solitaire Chess was a 2011 Toy of the Year, a Parent's Choice Gold Medal recipient, and received the Creative Child Magazine Preferred Choice Award.

 The second game you will enjoy is Laser Chess.
 Laser Chess is a Mensa Select winner and won a National Parenting Product Award.

 Maybe I will even learn basic chess skills and learn to love chess.

 Dare to dream.

-But in the meantime I have two substitutes that I can enjoy!
+But in the meantime I have a substitute that my kids can play without me!